hghmn/architecture-center/docs/reference-architectures/sap/index.md

 - **Availability sets**.
 Place the VMs for the SAP Web Dispatcher, SAP application server, and SAP ACSC roles into separate availability sets, and provision at least two virtual machines (VMs) for each role.
 This makes the VMs eligible for a higher service level agreement (SLA).

 - **Windows Server Failover Cluster**.
 The VMs that run SAP ACSC are configured as a failover cluster for high availability.
 To support the failover cluster, SIOS DataKeeper Cluster Edition performs the cluster shared volume (CSV) function by replicating independent disks owned by the cluster nodes.
 For details, see [Running SAP applications on the Microsoft platform][running-sap].

 - **Load balancers.** Two [Azure Load Balancer][azure-lb] instances are used.
 The first, shown on the left of the diagram, distributes traffic to the SAP Web Dispatcher VMs.
 This configuration implements the parallel web dispatcher option described in [High Availability of the SAP Web Dispatcher][sap-dispatcher-ha].
 The second load balancer, shown on the right, enables failover in the Windows Server Failover Cluster, by directing incoming connections to the active/healthy node.

-    Load balancing of traffic to the application servers is handled within SAP.
-SMLG is an SAP ABAP transaction used to manage the logon load balancing capability of SAP Central Services.
-The backend pool of the logon group has more than one ABAP application server.

-    Clients accessing ASCS cluster services connect to the Azure load balancer through a frontend IP address.
-The ASCS cluster virtual network name also has an IP address.
-Optionally, this address can be associated with an additional IP address on the Azure load balancer, so that the cluster can be managed remotely.

 - **NICs.** The VMs that run SAP NetWeaver require two network interfaces (NICs).
-One NIC is for data communication and is assigned to the NetWeaver subnet.
-The other is for administration and is assigned to the management subnet.
+Assign one NIC to the NetWeaver subnet, and the other to the management subnet.
 See [Recommendations](#recommendations) below for more information.

 - **Network security groups**.
-To restrict traffic between the various subnets in the virtual network, you can create [network security groups][nsg] (NSGs).
+Use [network security groups][nsg] (NSGs) to restrict traffic between the various subnets in the VNet.

 - **VPN Gateway.** This reference architecture deploys a VPN Gateway to extend your on-premises network to the Azure VNet.
-Alternatively, consider using [ExpressRoute][expressroute], which uses a dedicated private connection that does not go over the public Internet.
+Alternatively, consider using ExpressRoute, which uses a dedicated private connection that does not go over the public Internet.
+For more information, see [Connect an on-premises network to Azure using ExpressRoute][expressroute].

 ## Recommendations